hyperledger/fabric-sdk-java/README.md

 Note, the SDK does ***not*** provide a means of persistence for the application defined channels and user artifacts on the client.
 This is left for the embedding application to best manage.
+  Channels may be serialized via Java serialization in the context of a client.
+  Channels deserialized are not in an initialized state.

 The SDK also provides a client for Hyperledger's certificate authority.
 The SDK is however not dependent on this particular implementation of a certificate authority.
 Other Certificate authority's maybe used by implementing the